pennyl67/openminted-guidelines/the_omtd-share_metadata_schema.md

 [^1]: The full OMTD-SHARE schema is documented at: [https://openminted.github.io/releases/omtd-share/](https://openminted.github.io/releases/omtd-share/).

-[^2]: Models could be considered as a subtype of language descriptions, but we decided to keep it distinct because it had a lot of properties that differentiated it from grammars; at this point it was also considered better to keep them apart as it would enhance their discoverability.
+[^2]: In the first version of the schema, ML models were added as a distinct resource type, but in v2.0.0 they have been added as a subtype of language descriptions.

 [^3]: Based on the META-SHARE schema, four more adaptations are now available:  [ELRC-SHARE](https://elrc-share.ilsp.gr/documentation/ELRC-SHARE_schema.html), [clarin:el](http://www.clarin.gr/en/content/preparing-documenting-lrs), and OMTD-SHARE.
 The META-SHARE schema has also been implemented as an [RDF/OWL ontology](http://purl.org/net/def/metashare) with the collaboration of the [ld4lt](https://www.w3.org/community/ld4lt) W3C group.

 [^4]: To avoid confusion with the term "component" also used for software components, we will from now on refer to this concept as "modules".

-[^5]: The current version of XSD's is available  at: [https://github.com/openminted/omtd-share\_metadata\_schema](https://github.com/openminted/omtd-share_metadata_schema) and the documentation of v1.0.0 at: [https://openminted.github.io/releases/omtd-share/1.0.0/](https://openminted.github.io/releases/omtd-share/1.0.0/)
+[^5]: You can find the latest and previous versions of XSD's at: [https://github.com/openminted/omtd-share\_metadata\_schema](https://github.com/openminted/omtd-share_metadata_schema) and full documentation at: [https://openminted.github.io/releases/omtd-share/](https://openminted.github.io/releases/omtd-share/)